 You've got an all-star line-up of retinols, sunblock, and microdermabrasion kits in your medicine cabinet.
 But when you use your products is as important as what you're using.
 "Everybody's using the kitchen sink in the morning," complains Dr. Graf.
 Retinols are light-sensitive, so using them during the day isn't such a bright idea.

-"You want to use protective products in the daytime," says Dr. Graf, so slather on sunscreen twenty minutes before you leave the house.
+The Fix: "You want to use protective products in the daytime," says Dr. Graf, so slather on sunscreen twenty minutes before you leave the house.
 At bedtime, bring out the big guns, like exfoliators and retinols, "when your skin's natural circadian rhythms renew themselves," explains Dr. Graf.

 Mistake: You use products with gold or metal in them.